mikeconley/joy-of-coding-episode-guide/_episodes/0255/index.md

 * Did not get to these :
   - [Bug 1717225](https://bugzilla.mozilla.org/show_bug.cgi?id=1717225) - Bookmarks menu popup doesn't have a border
   - [Bug 1720269](https://bugzilla.mozilla.org/show_bug.cgi?id=1720269) - The Folder icon changes its state when hovered over in about:downloads
-* Mikes good mic is working again.
+* Mike's good mic is working again.
 * Aligning things is hard
-* Prioritizing in firefox
+* Prioritizing in Firefox
   - P1 = Someone is working on it right now
   - P2 = After the P1 is done, we will work on this
   - Prioritizing differs between different mozilla projects